aidanfroggatt/engram/README.md

 ---

 ## Conceptual Data Models
-* **Week:** The core organizational unit.
-Contains a start date, end date, and an optional user-defined summary.
-* **MediaAsset:** Individual photos or videos.
-Belongs to a Week.
-Contains B2 storage URL, timestamp, EXIF data, and PostGIS geometry (Point) for location.
+* **MediaAsset:** The primary entity and single source of truth.
+Contains the secure B2 storage URL, exact `capture_time` (extracted from EXIF for dynamic chronological sorting), `mime_type`, and a PostGIS geometry (`Point`) for geospatial mapping.
+The timeline dynamically groups these assets by day, week, or month at the query level.
-* **Tag:** (Future feature) Categorical labels (e.g., training, concert, project) applied to MediaAssets, eventually populated via an async AI vision pipeline.
+* **Tag:** (Future feature) Categorical labels (e.g., training, concert, project) applied to MediaAssets via an asynchronous Go worker and AI vision pipeline.

 ---